 To Read Now

-Visit the Department of Energy's Fuel Cell Technologies Program.
-Click on "Hydrogen Production," then "Processes."
-Open and read "Natural gas reforming (also called steam methane reforming or SMR)."
+- Visit the Department of Energy's Fuel Cell Technologies Program.
+Read "Natural Gas Reforming."
 (And of course, you are encouraged to poke around more on this nifty topic, if you have the time and interest.)

 Compressed Natural Gas

 In addition to its gas and liquid states, natural gas may also be compressed to be used as a fuel for vehicles.
-According to NGV Global, there were over 23 million Natural Gas Vehicles (NGVs) operating worldwide by January of 2017, including motorcycles, cars, vans, light and heavy duty trucks, buses, lift trucks, locomotives, even ships and ferries.
-From 1996 to 2016, the number of NGVs has grown by over 2600%!
-As you can see in the image below, global growth is driven by the Asia-Pacific region and to a lesser extent Latin America.
+According to NGV Global, there were over 26 million Natural Gas Vehicles (NGVs) operating worldwide by November 2018 (the most recent date data were available for), including motorcycles, cars, vans, light and heavy-duty trucks, buses, lift trucks, locomotives, even ships and ferries.
+From 1996 to 2018, the number of NGVs has grown by nearly 3,000%!
+(850,445 vehicles in 1996 and 26,366,422 vehicles in 2018, according to NGV Global.)
+As you can see in the image below, global growth is driven by the Asia-Pacific region and to a lesser extent, Latin America.

-In the United States, however, at 160,000 in 2015 the number of NGVs is small and increasing slowly.
+In the United States, however, at 175,000 in 2017 the number of NGVs is small and increasing slowly.
 Vehicles fueled by natural gas get fewer miles on a tank of fuel and, here, refueling stations are not widely available and new CNG-fueled vehicles are limited.
-According to the U.S. DOE, the Chevrolet Impala Bi-Fuel (CNG) is the only new vehicle currently available in the U.S. However, conventional gasoline and diesel vehicles can be retrofitted for CNG.
+According to the U.S. DOE, the 2016 Chevrolet Impala Bi-Fuel (CNG) is the only new vehicle currently available in the U.S. However, conventional gasoline, and diesel vehicles can be retrofitted for CNG.